 Richardson says there’s another reason why bleach will never work like you expect it to.
 “Did you know,” he says, “that the bright-white color on your clothes is not a natural white—which is closer to an ecru shade.
 It’s a blue dye that’s a brightening agent.”
 So, when you add bleach, he says, it’s leaching the dye from the item, draining it of what you think of as white, and making it appear “dingy”!
 “They’re not dingy, you’re just lifting the color off.”

 As the owner of two sets of white linen, huge fluffy towels, and about 12 white t-shirts that have all, um, seen better days, I'm also interested in any advice that helps me reverse the damage that misuse, the passage of time, and my mistaken laundry habits have wreaked.
 Luckily, Kerr had a handy trick for reversing the dinginess.
 "There's a product called Mrs. Stewart's Concentrated Liquid Bluing that I love-love-love for whites that have gone yellow," Kerr said.
 "It does exactly what it sounds like: It turns things blue.
 Which, in the case of whites that have gone a bit yellow, is exactly what you want, because blue and yellow are opposite one another on the color perception wheel, so adding a bluing agent to something yellow will make it appear bright white to the eye."

 The trick to getting bluing right, though, is to use only half the amount and in the slot where the fabric softener goes.
 “So it’s released at the right time in your cycle,” says Richardson.
 And while we’re on the subject of softeners, he says: “Ditch them: they gray whites, coat the fabric, and reduce absorbency—all the things we don’t want.”

 Do you have any tricks or trusted products for helping whites look their best?
-Share them in the comments!
-I'm all ears.
+We are all ears.